sibirajkumar30-lab/crime-detection-system/README.md

 # Face Recognition and Crime Detection System

-A real-time face recognition system that detects and identifies individuals from CCTV/camera feeds and matches them against a criminal database.
-Built for law enforcement and security applications using AI/ML and computer vision.
+A real-time face recognition system that detects and identifies individuals from camera feeds and matches them against a criminal database.
+Built for law enforcement and security applications using ML and computer vision.

 **🎓 BCA Final Year Project** | **📅 Last Updated: December 29, 2025**